yandex-cloud/docs/en/_api-ref-grpc/managed-redis/api-ref/grpc/cluster_service.md

 Field | Description
 --- | ---
 folder_id | **string**<br>Required.
 ID of the folder to list Redis clusters in.
-To get the folder ID, use a [yandex.cloud.resourcemanager.v1.FolderService.List](/docs/resource-manager/grpc/folder_service#List) request.
-The maximum string length in characters is 50. page_size | **int64**<br>The maximum number of results per page to return.
+To get the folder ID, use a [yandex.cloud.resourcemanager.v1.FolderService.List](/docs/resource-manager/grpc/folder_service#List) request. false The maximum string length in characters is 50. page_size | **int64**<br>The maximum number of results per page to return.
 If the number of available results is larger than `page_size`, the service returns a [ListClustersResponse.next_page_token](#ListClustersResponse) that can be used to get the next page of results in subsequent list requests.
 Acceptable values are 0 to 1000, inclusive. page_token | **string**<br>Page token.
 To get the next page of results, set `page_token` to the [ListClustersResponse.next_page_token](#ListClustersResponse) returned by a previous list request.
 The maximum string length in characters is 100. filter | **string**<br><ol><li>The field name.
 Currently you can only use filtering with the [Cluster.name](#Cluster1) field. </li><li>An operator.
 Can be either `=` or `!=` for single values, `IN` or `NOT IN` for lists of values. </li><li>The value. Мust be 3-63 characters long and match the regular expression `^[a-z]([-a-z0-9]{,61}[a-z0-9])?$`.</li></ol> The maximum string length in characters is 1000.